theanxietymc/theanxietymc/README.md

 # **READY FOR THE ANXIETY?**

-The Anxiety will be a 1.17.1+ adventure map, full of places to explore, where you need to collect all artifacts in order to...
+The Anxiety is a 1.17.1 adventure map, full of places to explore, where you need to collect all artifacts in order to save the kingdom once and for all...
+Your help is needed!
+[Download the map now!]()
-Oh, we're in a hurry!
-Help us!
-Download the map now!